Babyoilrig/vhTechnicalTest/readme.md

 # Dosage Calculator
 ## This repository contains a dosage calculator I created for the following brief:

+***

+The contents of this repository are provided to give you the foundation to build a Dosage calculator for a fictitious Pharmaceutical company.

 ### Dosage Calculator
 ACME Pharmaceutical LTD require a dosage calculator tool that will provide support and guidance to healthcare professionals (HCP) on how to achieve the intended daily dose of their new drug Galanpirox.